Labirintami/doc/docs/window/api/window_top_config.md

 title: top
 ---

-@short:
-the top coordinate of a window position
+@short: the top coordinate of a window position

-@type: number
+@signature: top?: number;

 @example:
 var dhxWindow = new dhx.Window({